-The Berlin Pass includes all of the popular Melin Entertainment sites in the City, Berlin Dungeons, Sealife and Madam Tussauds are popular with teenage visitors to Berlin
+The Berlin Pass includes all of the popular Melin Entertainment sites in the City, Berlin Dungeons, Sealife and Madam Tussauds are popular with teenage visitors to Berlin.
+Just remember though you can always swap this rough Berlin itinerary around to suit whatever you would like to do, the weather or your energy levels!

 The Pass comes in durations 1,2 and 3 days.
 We were lucky enough to be given a 3-day pass for our family to try out while we were visiting Berlin.
 There is no shortage of great attractions in Berlin as a family could easily spend weeks exploring and thousands of dollars on entries.

-Our itinerary is only indicative on what we wanted to do and the number of hours we wanted to spend exploring.
-If you’re motivated and prepared to start early and finish late, the sky’s the limit to what you can see and do with the time you have.
+Our Berlin itinerary is only indicative of what we wanted to do and the number of hours we wanted to spend exploring.
+If you’re motivated and prepared to start early and finish late, the sky’s the limit to what you can see and do with the time you have in Berlin.

 We started out at Alexanderplatz at 10.30 am where we picked our passes up at Big Little City Berlin.
 You can purchase the Berlin Pass at hundreds of places, including most hotels but we recommend getting your passes online prior to arriving